 \\\ Rabbit Fleas

-Rabbits can catch fleas just as cats and dogs.
+Pet rabbits can catch fleas just as cats and dogs

-Can rabbits catch fleas?
+Can my pet rabbit catch fleas?
 The simple answer is yes.

-How do I know my rabbit has fleas?
-There are signs –
+How do I know my pet rabbit has fleas?
+There are signs which are –

 - Persistent and excessive itching and biting themselves

 - Bald scaly patches of skin